Blog / Eleven ways to stop cheating

 There are a few options:

 • Maximum quiz attempts.
-Set a limit on the number of times students can complete your online exam.
+Set a limit on how many times students can take your online exam.

 • Prevent backtracking.
 You can configure the test to allow students to view one question at a time.
-When they submit their response, they move to the next question and cannot go back to view or change their answers.
+When they submit their response, they move to the next question and cannot return to view or modify their answers.

 5. Include a free format question